fab464654/TirocinioKuka/README.md

 - Plan the Kuka Robot motion accordingly to insert screws into the threaded holes.

 In the following, a brief explanation of the (last) developed code:_
-STEP 1) Read the camera frame, find the area of interest (base with holes) STEP 2) Detect the holes inside the area of interest STEP 3) Filter the detected holes:
+1) Read the camera frame, find the area of interest (base with holes) STEP 2) Detect the holes inside the area of interest STEP 3) Filter the detected holes:
 STEP 4) Make a graph from the pixels' coordinates and find the best path for the robot to follow (optional)